 Women and Power at Croft Castle

-From Saturday 5 May 2018, we'll be celebrating the 100th anniversary of the Representation of the People Act, which allowed some women the right to vote for the first time.
+From Saturday 5 May to Sunday 4 November 2018, we celebrated the 100th anniversary of the Representation of the People Act, which allowed some women the right to vote for the first time.

-2018 marks 100 years since the Representation of the People Act.
-To commemorate this significant milestone, we're sharing the stories of some of Croft's key women through objects and paintings in the castle.
+2018 marked 100 years since the Representation of the People Act.
+To commemorate this significant milestone, we shared the stories of some of Croft's key women through objects and paintings in the castle.

 Purple is the royal colour, it stands for the royal blood which flows in the veins of every suffragette.